 If you are interested in learning more about Dave Ramsey’s teachings and don’t want a class like setting, check out some of his books, (they were the first personal finance books that I read).
 If you need some convincing on his program and like case studies, then check out The Total Money Makeover: A Proven Plan for Financial Fitness.
 Or if you want to cut the fluff and get straight to the actionable steps, then Dave Ramsey’s Complete Guide to Money is for you.
 Happy reading!

-If you find that your budget isn’t working check out my free resource for commonly missed budget items to help make sure your budget is complete!
+If you find that your budget isn’t working check out my pack of free budgeting templates!

 Or maybe you don’t even know what you should be focusing on with your finances.
 Don’t feel bad, with a topic so vast as “money” there are things that I didn’t know about for years!
 I wish someone would have told me about them, as I could have saved a lot more when I was younger!
 I created a DIY Financial Plan, which will help you make sure you have all the important steps covered!

 It’s time for you to take back your life, and eliminate money worries from stealing the joy from your life and your family’s time together!

 Household financial stability will help you and your partner create a steady and more balanced environment for your children.
 You can then spend your time and energy building great memories with your kids and experiencing things together (hello camping!).
 You can even help set them up for success by opening a 529 college savings account, or you can help them learn about how to manage their money with allowance/chore programs.

 Overall, no matter your situation or household income level, being financially stable is one of the greatest gifts that you can not only give yourself and your partner but to your children as well.
 It’s not about buying them “all the things”, it’s about providing a secure home where your children can grow and thrive.

 Articles related to being financially stable:

 - The Most Important Strategy to Help You Build Wealth (that hardly anyone does!)